PhoenixBirdCreations/3Dmodels/MagicianHouse/README.md

 The game never happened.
 But the house was pretty much all done and the texturing proccess was starting.

 I am open to finish texturing and putting all together for actual use!
-I may update some pictures in my free time.

 What do you think of black magic?